ramirofd/ion-core/README.md

     * `IMC_EXT` : IMC Multicast Extension Block
 2. There is not yet control through `build-list.mk` to set whether each locally created extension block should use CRC16, CRC32, or none applied.
 The default value is `noCRC` in the `./scripts/bpextension-ion-core.c`.
 3. The file `./scripts/bpextension-ion-core.c` is manually derived from the ION open-source; it is modified to support the toggling of which extension blocks to include in locally created bundle.
-4. __This is the only ION source file modified by ion-core release.
+4. __This is the only ION source file modified by ion-core release using the legacy Makefile build (Method 2).
 This modification is manually performed by the ion-core development team right now.
 This file is re-evaluated for each ion-core release to make sure it is taylored for the most likely use case for users.
 The user of ion-core can further modify it to suite their deployment/testing needs.__

 ## Man Page Installation